bridge2food/plenitude/content/conference.md

 heroVideoLink: https://player.vimeo.com/video/828009390?h=dfc2fa1df7
 marqeeText: Plenitude Final Conference - Registration open NOW
 featureText: >-
-  Join the Plenitude Final Conference and discover groundbreaking innovations shaping new bio-based value chains and discuss how these can be actualized in the European landscape!
-Here, you will learn how these solutions provide environmental, economic, and public health benefits while addressing the world’s most pressing sustainability challenges.
+  <span style="font-size: 32px;">Join the Plenitude Final Conference and
+  discover groundbreaking innovations shaping new bio-based value chains and discuss how these can be actualized in the European landscape!
+Here, you will learn how these solutions provide environmental, economic, and public health benefits while addressing the world’s most pressing sustainability challenges.</span>

   ![](img/untitled-design-4-.png)